Nuno-Jesus/Make-A-Make/README.md

 endif
 ```

-Conditionals either evaluate to true or false.
-In case a directive evaluates to false, the nested block inside is ignored.
-If followed by an `else` or `else if...` directive, those will be tried too.
-Otherwise, the nested block is executed.
+Just like in `C`, conditionals either evaluate to true or false.
+In the block above, if `conditional-directive-one` is true, `text-if-one-is-true` is executed, and the rest is ignored.
+Otherwise, the second conditional is tested and so on, until reaching the `else` directive (may be present or not).

 Also, conditionals must always end in an `endif` directive.